johnlindquist/kit-docs/docs/help/coming-soon.md

 More docs coming soon... 😇
+Better formatting/styles also incoming 😅

-Also planning on adding "copy snippet" and "create script from example" to each of the code snippets 🤓
+Planning on adding "copy snippet" and "create script from example" to each of the code snippets 🤓